 Between 1880-1887 a temporary wooden building was constructed where the west end of the

 However, in 1898, the money did indeed run out, although not before the completion of the

-Different stones were used in the overall cathedral construction; Mabe granite, St Stephens granite, Bath stone, and Polyphant stone.
-Stone has been used for the roofs of the famous threes spires.
-Slate has been used for the rest of the roofs of the cathedral except at the west end of St Mary’s Aisle where a copper spire sits over the bell tower.
+Different stones were used in the cathedral’s construction; Mabe granite, St Stephens granite, Bath stone, and Polyphant stone.
+Stone has been used for the roofs of the famous three spires, whilst slate has been used for the rest of the roofs of the cathedral except at the west end of St Mary’s Aisle where a copper spire sits over the bell tower.